Ahmed Hassan Fahal: Personal life

+Research

 Fahal's research focuses on mycetoma and tropical surgery, with enormous peer-reviewed publications and books, presentations, and national and international collaborations.
 He has founded and is currently the director of the Mycetoma Research Centre (MRC), University of Khartoum, and Mycetoma Control Programme, Sudan, which helped thousands.

 Fahal had many roles as an educator, whether domestically or internationally.
 As of November 2022, Fahal is the President of the Scientific Research and Innovation Agency, Sudan, an advisor for the Minister of Higher Education and Scientific research, Sudan, a member of the executive council of the Sudanese National Academy of Sciences (SNAS) since 2007, founding secretary general for the Sudanese Association of Medical Education (2004), founding member of the Global Academy of Tropical Surgery (2004) and the African Association for Health Professions Education and Research (2007), World Health Organization Consultant for Medical Education, and an Editor for the PLoS Neglected Tropical Diseases Journal.